Bullying and harassment at work - one-third of doctors feel threaten

 According to a new national survey, many professionals still complaint about continuous personal attacks, verbal aggressions and so on.

-At the Australasian College for Emergency Medicine, the members were asked about their experiences at work, and more than one-third said they had experienced bullying.
+Bullying and harassment at work: at the Australasian College for Emergency Medicine, the members were asked about their experiences at work, and more than one-third said they had experienced bullying.
 The survey involved more than 2,100 emergency physicians.

 Professor Tony Lawler, President of the college, admitted to fell sickened when he read the results, because:

 “It is a tragedy that any individual would feel so disempowered and threatened in their workplace that is supposed to be a safe and supported place for them,” he said.

 Physicians feel threatened not only by witnesses or relatives of patients but also by their peers while presenting their patients’ cases to other doctors.
 They’ve been verbally abused and must face personal attacks when seeking feedback about their job performance.

 “A consultant [doctor] yelled and shamed me in public”, said one of the interviewed, while another told of “being publicly humiliated on several occasions, in front of patients and colleagues”.